 The next day, Lincoln’s letter to Horace Greeley appeared in the National Intelligencer and according to the Newseum; 'this 3-page letter continues to be the first and only editorial written by a sitting president.'

 James C. Welling, National Intelligencer editor went on to be the 6th president of George Washington University and retained the original Greeley letter throughout his lifetime.
-In 1923, his family donated this historical masterpiece to the Wadsworth Atheneum, in Hartford, Connecticut, the oldest public art museum in the country.
-Where it remains, within a safe, inside a vault, out of the public eye, where it will remain in perpetuity.
+In 1923, his family donated this historical masterpiece to the Wadsworth Atheneum, in Hartford, Connecticut, the oldest public art museum in the country; where it remains, within a safe, inside a vault, out of the public eye and where it will remain in perpetuity.
 In the last ninety years, Lincoln’s Greeley Letter has traveled on exhibit three times, most recently to the N-Y Historical Society.
 On these occasions and at no time has this masterpiece been reproduced.
 Until now.

-For the first time in 155 years, E-ArchiVes and Ms. Caroline Welling Van Deusen, great granddaughter of James Clarke Welling has launched their new collaborative initiative:
+For the first time in more than 155 years, E-ArchiVes and Ms. Caroline Welling Van Deusen, great granddaughter of James Clarke Welling have collaborated on this new initiative:

-The Greeley Letter: Archival Print-portfolio of Lincoln’s Greeley Letter available for purchase August 2017 delivery to historical museums worldwide.
+The Greeley Letter: Archival Print-portfolio of Lincoln’s Greeley Letter available for purchase and delivery to individuals and historical museums worldwide.

 The Greeley Letter Archival Prints available exclusively through E-ARCHIVES.